From the Archive

 To my Jewish and German friends, I sincerely thank you for how you take this sinister turn of events in your stride.

 When a nation turns its back on history, it turns its back on its responsibility.
 It lays itself wide open to all the political idiots who shout and clamour to be heard, recognised, and given power and authority.
 In this paragraph alone, we see the apt description of a megalomaniac, Adolf Hitler.
-And it angers me that young people see that man as "just another major character in history!"
+Let us truly on alert when young people see that man as "just another major character in history!"

 VIII

 Many superb teachers and lecturers exist in our schools, academies, colleges and universities.
 There are also many who, if weighed on the scales, would be found to be of no use.
-To be a teacher lacking in teaching skills is one thing, made worse by the absence of knowledge and expertise in the subject they profess qualification.
+To be a teacher lacking in teaching skills is one thing.
+That situation can be corrected.
+Not so, when the start point is a complete absence of knowledge and expertise in their qualifying subject.

-It is quite another when that same group of teachers courts anarchy and rebellion.
+That same group of teachers will court anarchy and rebellion.

 IX